 Original artworks on paper or un-stretched canvas would be shipped rolled up in a postal tube.
 The rolled-up artworks would be layered with acid-free tissue or glassine and placed in an acid-free waterproof plastic bag.
 Similarly, the larger limited-edition print would be shipped rolled in a tube, but the A4 print would be shipped flat in a reinforced envelope.

 I use Australia Post Express or couriers services to deliver the artworks.
 The artworks are insured and require a signature on delivery.
 I can track the parcel from shipment to delivery via notifications from the service provider.

 Click HERE to see photos of the packaging.

 The artworks are usually despatched within 2-3 business days from payment.
 Generally, it takes 3-4 business days for delivery within Australia and 5-7 business days for overseas destinations.
 Sometimes, slight delays may be caused by customs procedure at the destination country.
 [NB: Due to Covid-19 there are significant delays in delivery times.]

 Who pays the overseas customs duties and import taxes?

 As an overseas customer, you may be liable for additional import taxes, customs duties, and VAT in your country.
 Please make the necessary enquiries before purchasing an artwork.
 Many countries do not impose import taxes or customs duties on original artworks (i.e., paintings, drawings, pastels, collages, and decorative plaques with or without frame).

 How should paintings (and prints) be hung, handled, and preserved?

 Click HERE to read my guide on hanging, caring for, and storing your paintings.

-Who owns the copyright in the paintings?
+Who owns the copyright in the purchased original paintings or prints?